Sulu Sea

 The Sulu Sea contains a number of islands.
 The Cuyo Islands and the Cagayan Islands are part of the province of Palawan whereas Mapun and the Turtle Islands are part of the province of Tawi-Tawi.
 Sulu Sea is also where the Tubbataha Reef National Marine Park, one of the World Heritage Sites is located.

-The Panay Gulf is an extension of the Sulu Sea.
+Panay Gulf is an extension of the Sulu Sea.
 Straits out of the Sulu Sea include the Iloilo Strait, the Guimaras Strait, and the Basilan Strait.

 Geography

 The sea's surface area is 260,000 sqkm.

 The Pacific Ocean flows into Sulu Sea in northern Mindanao and between Sangihe talaud Archipelago, North Sulawesi.

 Extent

 The International Hydrographic Organization (IHO) defines the Sulu Sea as being one of the waters of the East Indian Archipelago.
 The IHO defines its limits as follows:

 It extends about 490 miles from north to south and 375 miles from east to west.
 Waves can stretch across 25 km to 35 km.
 The sea is 4400 m deep but on its southern end Sulu Archipelago raises the sea floor to 100 m.